inesusvet/music-aspects-talk/PITCHME.md

 @title[Home]

-# Music & programming
+# Harmony & programming

-#### "Music is a language" (c) Victor Wooten
+#### by Ivan Styazhkin

++++
+### Groove
+> Why feel and emotion are important in music and an explanation of the elements that need to be present for a good groove to happen

+How joyful your work can be?
+Why it is important?
+How often do you have such a joy?
+What can lead to truly joyful work day?

 ---
 @title[10 things]
 ## 10 parts
 Which parts would it be?

----
-### Groove
-> Why feel and emotion are important in music and an explanation of the elements that need to be present for a good groove to happen

-How joyful developer's work can be?
-Why it is important?
-How often it happens to you?
-What can lead to truly joyful day?

 ---
 ### Notes